coniks-sys/coniks-java/coniks_server/README.md

 ###Building
 We understand that people may not necessarily want to build and run the server on the same machine.
 - Compiling:
-In the *Makefile*, set the directory where you want the compiler to place the class files in **CLASS_DEST**.
-Then run:
+Specify where you would like the .class files to be placed, and run make:
 ```
+export CLASS_DEST=/path/to/classes
 make
 ```
 - Pushing the compiled code to a remote machine:
 In the *Makefile*, set the **PUBUSER**, **PUBHOST**, and **PUBPATH** variables to the appropriate values.
 Then run: